wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

     <pre>Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
     </pre>

-    You should see a bunch of lines beginnging with these from Docker:
+    Otherwise, you should see a bunch of lines beginnging with these from Docker:

     <pre>
     [+] Running 6/6